insighteaseapi/Forex-API-Python/README.md

-# FCS Forex API Integration
+# Insight Forex API Integration

 ## Overview
-This project integrates with the **FCS Forex API** to retrieve and manipulate forex-related data.
+This project integrates with the **Insight Forex API** to retrieve and manipulate forex-related data.
 It provides functionalities such as fetching forex symbols, currency conversion, retrieving latest prices, and analyzing historical data using Python.

 ### Components:
-- `Fcs_forex.py`: Implements the `FCSForex` class, which provides multiple API interaction methods.
+- `insight_forex.py`: Implements the `insightForex` class, which provides multiple API interaction methods.
-- `Main.py`: Demonstrates the usage of `FCSForex` by calling various functions and printing the results.
+- `Main.py`: Demonstrates the usage of `insightForex` by calling various functions and printing the results.

 ## Installation
 ### Requirements